Marvel Family: King Kull

-The king of the Beast Men (also called the Submen), Neanderthal-like humanoids who ruled the earth in ancient times and enslaved the Homo sapiens populace.
+The king of the Beast Men (also called the Submen), Neanderthal-like humanoids who ruled the earth in ancient times and enslaved the Homo sapiens.
 Kull fakes his death and goes into suspended animation, awakening in the modern-day and attempt to take over or destroy the world again.
 He possesses super-strength, near-invulnerability, and expert weaponry and military skills.
 Kull first appeared in Captain Marvel Adventures #125 in 1951.

 Blaze and Satanus

 Originally introduced in the early 1990s as Superman villains, Blaze and Satanus are powerful twin demons who are among the rules of Hades.
 They are also the estranged children of the Wizard Shazam, from his younger days as the ancient Canaanite superhero Vlarem The Champion.
 While Satanus has a soft-spot for his father and assists him from time-to-time (including giving life to Tawky Tawny), Blaze hates the Wizard and stages attacks on both him and the Marvel Family, believing the power of Shazam to be her birthright.